rockinrobin714/Data-Structures/Data-Structures-master/README.md

 # Data-Structures
-Writing up data structures in JavaScript
+This is a linked list implemented in JavaScript